However, a combination of genetic, environmental and lifestyle factors may be responsible for the development of breast cancer.

 Women who do not breastfeed their babies

-Many women prefer not to breastfeed their babies – owing to certain myths – could be at slightly higher risk of developing breast cancer.
+Many women who prefer not to breastfeed their babies – owing to certain myths – could be at slightly higher risk of developing breast cancer.
 To lower their risk, they should breastfeed their babies for up to 18 months to two years.

-Irrespective of several risk factors, the causes of breast cancer are mostly unknown – however, breast cancer risk can be minimized by regular breast self-examination clinical breast examination and breast cancer screening.
+Irrespective of several risk factors, the causes of breast cancer are mostly unknown – however, breast cancer risk can be minimized by regular breast self-examination clinical breast examination, and breast cancer screening.
 Women who are genetically predisposed should start genetic screening early.
 Early detection of breast cancer ensures the highest cure rates.
 Simple tests like mammogram done at appropriate times can detect breast cancers early for a potential cure.